Skip to content

 byte, optional

 Set the parallelism of concurrent execution for subscribers by specifying the value of the GroupConcurrent parameter.
-Concurrent execution means that it needs to be on an independent thread, so if you do not specify the Group parameter, CAP will automatically create a Group using the value of Name.
+Concurrent execution means that it needs to run on an independent thread, so if you do not specify the Group parameter, CAP will automatically create a Group using the value of Name.

 Note